jaswanthpatibandla-35/House-Price-Prediction-ML/README.md

 ## Project Overview

-This project uses Machine Learning and Linear Regression to predict house prices based on apartment area (square feet).
+This project implements a simple machine learning model to predict apartment prices based on their area (square feet) using Linear Regression.
+It demonstrates data preparation, model training, prediction, and visualization using Python.

-The project demonstrates:

-- Data preprocessing
-- Data visualization
-- Model training
-- House price prediction
-- Model evaluation

 ## Dataset

-The dataset contains information about 25 apartments.
+The dataset consists of 25 apartments.

-### Features
+The data includes:

-- Square Feet (Area)
+- Square Feet (Area) of each apartment
 - Price

-## Technologies Used
+## Technologies and Libraries

 - Python 3.x
-- Pandas
+- Pandas — for data manipulation
-- NumPy
+- NumPy — for numerical operations
-- Matplotlib
+- Matplotlib — for data visualization
-- Scikit-learn
+- Scikit-learn — for building and evaluating the Linear Regression model

-## Machine Learning Model
+## Features

+- Data preprocessing using Pandas
-- Linear Regression
+- Linear Regression model training

-## Evaluation Metrics

-- Mean Absolute Error (MAE)
-- Mean Squared Error (MSE)
-- Root Mean Squared Error (RMSE)
+- House price prediction
+- Model evaluation using MAE, MSE, and RMSE
+- Data visualization using Matplotlib

 ## Project Screenshots